Timed demolition measurements: Extrapolation of quantum measurement data

-We say that a timeline $P(t)$ \emph{fits} the noisy dataset $(\tilde{P},\delta)$ if the dataset $(P(t_j))_j$ complies with the constraints of the extrapolation problem.
+A main motivation to study the extrapolation problem is that general extrapolation techniques can boost the range of applicability of numerical simulations of complex quantum systems.
+Consider, for instance, the problem of predicting the magnetization per site ${\cal M}$ at different times of a 1D spin chain subject to a local Hamiltonian evolution.
+The standard approach to tackle this problem consists of discretizing time and approximating the many-body quantum state at each time-step by a matrix product state (MPS) \cite{MPS} of low bond dimension \cite{MPS_evolution}.
+This method not only provides a guess on the magnetization-per-site at each time, but also rigorous error bars.
+A completely different method, recently developed by one of us \cite{differential_paper}, returns a similar output.
+Very often, the ever-growing error bars suddenly explode at a certain point, signalling, perhaps, that the MPS approximation breaks.
+From that point on, further predictions become trivial.

+In this class of problems, the energy of the state can be computed exactly, and the range of energy values of the Hamiltonian can be easily estimated.
+The magnetization-per-site operator ${\cal M}$ satisfies the inequalities $-\id\leq{\cal M}\leq \id$, so $M_a:=\frac{\id+(-1)^a{\cal M}}{2}$, with $a=1,2$, defines a POVM.
+Thus, there is a one-to-one correspondence between two-outcome datasets and time estimates of the magnetization-per-site (extendible to any bounded observable).
+The extrapolation of the corresponding dataset for some future time $\tau$ would therefore provide us with non-trivial estimates of $\langle {\cal M}\rangle$ at time $\tau$.
+In this context, our general extrapolation methods for systems under an average energy constraint (and perhaps extra constraints, such as Hamiltonian boundedness) can help us make non-trivial predictions for the average value of any bounded observable of interest beyond the breaking time at which standard numerical methods cease to be useful.

+We will dedicate the rest of this section to anticipate the kind of phenomena one might observe in the resolution of an extrapolation problem.

 Let $\tau$ be a desired extrapolation time.
 If it holds that, for any $Q\in{\cal D}$, there exists a timeline $P(t)$ fitting $(\tilde{P},\delta)$ such that $P(a|x,\tau)=Q(a|x)$, then we say that the dataset $(\tilde{P},\delta)$ exhibits a \emph{Knightian uncertainty} at time $\tau$ \cite{uncertainty}.
 Under Knightian uncertainty, all possible extrapolation problems are trivial, i.e., the noisy dataset offers no help in making future predictions.
 The complete opposite of Knightian uncertainty is \emph{full certainty}: the situation that, for some $Q\in{\cal D}$, all timelines $P(t)$ fitting $(\tilde{P},\delta)$ satisfy $P(a|x,\tau)=Q(a|x)$.